 This tool shares all of the typical functionality of password management software but has a large focus on identifying security breaches.
 The Site Breach Alerts feature continuously monitors the dark web, searching for compromised and stolen personal information.
 Users will receive alerts if any are discovered, prompting them to take steps to remediate the issue, such as updating all existing passwords.

 One downside to Dashlane is that in order to be able to sync data across devices, you’ll need to upgrade to the premium version, coming in at around $120 per year.
 But with this version, you will also gain access to add-ons, such as a free VPN and the dark-web monitoring mentioned previously.
 You will also be given discounts on credit monitoring, identity-theft insurance and restoration assistance.
+Businesses can purchase a Dashlane subscription for $96 per user per year.

 If breaches to Dashlane‘s servers are a concern, it also offers the option to store all encrypted password data locally rather than with the company itself.